-Tips show families how to find alternatives to overcome obstacles and gives examples of how parents can help a child increase self-awareness after brain injury.
-Explains strategy of guided success with examples of parenting children with special needs and TBI.
-Shows how to support a child at home, in school, and with friends.
+Self esteem can be altered when a child has a TBI.
+As families face new challenges after a child has a brain injury, this tip card helps families to find alternatives in order to overcome obstacles.
+It gives examples of how parents can help a child increase self-awareness after brain injury.
+The strategy of guided success is used with examples of parenting children with special needs and traumatic brain injury.
+Tips are given on how to support a child at home, in school, and with friends.
+Examples illustrate strategies that parents can use at home to help children succeed after brain injury.

 Details